Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: High frequency approximate solution to the wave equation

 In the high frequency limit $\omega\rightarrow \infty$, one can consider the following approximation to (\ref{wave}).
 Let $u$ admit a series expansion of the form

 where $\phi(t, x)$ is the \textit{phase}, $A_k$ the \textit{coefficients of the amplitude} and $\omega$ the \textit{frequency} of the oscillating wave.
-In this representation we expect the phase $\phi$ and the amplitude coefficients $A_k$ to vary at a much lower rate than the wave field $u$.
+In this representation we expect the phase $\phi$ and the amplitude coefficients $A_k$ to vary at a much lower \rB{temporal and spatial rate than the wave field $u$ since they are independent of $\omega$}.

-The \textit{geometrical optics equations} are obtained by substituting the WKB expansion \eqref{highFreq} into the wave equation \eqref{wave} and equating terms of the same order to ensure that \eqref{wave} holds down to $\mathcal{O}(\omega)$: terms $\mathcal{O}(\omega^2)$ result in the \textit{eikonal equation},
+The \textit{geometrical optics equations} are obtained by substituting the WKB expansion \eqref{highFreq} into the wave equation \eqref{wave} and equating terms of the same order to ensure that \eqref{wave} holds down to $\mathcal{O}(\omega)$: terms $\mathcal{O}(\omega^2)$ result in the \textit{eikonal equation}, while terms $\mathcal{O}(\omega^1)$ result in the \textit{transport equation}.